 If your answer is yes, then becoming an examiner is the opportunity for you.

-Following the government’s announcement of an intended return to examinations this summer, you can join thousands of other teachers who help students receive recognition for their learning, and also enable them to progress to the next stage of their development.
+You can join thousands of other teachers who help students receive recognition for their learning, and also enable them to progress to the next stage of their development.

 Becoming an examiner with an exam board will provide you with a better understanding of a subject’s specification and how the examination system works.